tatou-tatou/Themes/Stendhal/README.md

 The gtk font is Lucida Grande, the terminal font is Menlo.

+/!\ That's not true anymore, the new flavor of bar-aint-recursive is a retard when it comes to vertical alignment: MonteCarlo (and all of its icons) where displayed one pixel too low (which is a lot for a 18px panel).
+No idea how to fix that properly, I made a copy of the MonteCarlo font and I edited the .bdf file in vim to change the FONT_DESCENT property in order to move it by one pixel in the other direction.
+Kek.

 ##Misc
-* I use compton to draw very subtle shadows and to fade windows when opening/closing them or when switching between tags.
-* Gtk theme is tweaked from flatstudio.

 I use dmenu2 and center it in the screen like this:

     dmenu_run -i -x 415 -y 330 -w 450 -h 20 -l 4 -fn 'Lucida Grande-8' -nb '#201F1D' -nf '#eddec9' -sb '#8F3724' -sf '#eddec9'

+I use compton to draw very subtle shadows and to fade windows when opening/closing them or when switching between tags.

+Gtk theme is tweaked from flatstudio.